EN10/Speech-to-Text-WaveNet/README.md

 -

 If Dependencies are installed as described then it works!
-Seems to break with newer dependencies installed.
+Seems to break with newer versions of tensorflow or sugartensor.
-For Dependancies see:
+For original Dependancies see:

     requirements.txt